SwiftThemes/EAA/readme.md

 1. [Guide to create an AMP AdSense ad unit](https://support.google.com/adsense/answer/7183212?hl=en "Guide to create an AMP AdSense ad unit").
 1. [List of ad networks supporting AMP and a general how to guide](https://www.ampproject.org/docs/reference/components/ads/amp-ad#supported-ad-networks)

+**Does this plugin ‘take’ a percentage of my ad earnings?**
+No!
+Absolutely not.
+Some ad plugins replace your publisher ID with their own for a certain percentage of adverts.
+Easy AdSense Ads #EAA does NOT do this.
+All your earnings are your own.
+Easy AdSense Ads #EAA makes no modifications to your ad code.
+What you paste into the ad boxes is what is injected into your pages.

+**Do I need a caching plugin with Easy AdSense Ads Manager** No. But in general it is a good idea to use a caching plugin.
+We recommend W3TC.
+For reason why, read the next question.

+**Which caching plugin to use**
+If you are using different ads for mobile and desktops along with caching, chances are a page cached for mobile may be displayed to desktop users and vice versa.

+One way to handle this problem is to have separate caches for mobile and desktop.
+At this time the only plugin that lets to maintain separate caches is
+ W3TC.

+ So, we highly recommend you use w3tc if you are different adsense ads for mobiles and desktops.
+If not, it doesn't matter and you are free to choose whatever caching plugin you use.

+**How to have separate caches for Mobile and Desktop** If you are using w3tc plugin for caching,
+1. Go to plugin options page and enable `Automatically create user agent groups for W3TC` option.
+2. Now goto w3tc -> User agent groups and click on save changes.

+After step 2, your user agent groups should looks something like screenshot 5.

+**Note**:

+If you are using a separate theme, you shouldn't use this option.

 ## Changelog

+**0.24**
+* Fix an array declaration to be compatible with PHP 5.3.
+* W3tc Integration.
+* Pages and custom posts type support.

+**0.23**
+* Accidental version bump.

 **0.22**